This version of the platform is currently only available in Canada.

 Ticket Refund Policies: Ticket sales for both types of events are final, but if a Critical Change happens to an event, some tickets may become available for refund.
 These rules affect both event types:

-1) If a Band is dropped by the Host (removed from the event's Band Roster and is no longer playing at the event), or if a Band cancels from the event, then all tickets bought after the Band originally joined the event are made available for refund.
-So if a Band joins an event and you buy tickets, if they later cancel then your tickets become available for refund.
-If you had bought your tickets before the band had joined, your tickets will not be made available for refund when they cancel, and would still be final sale.
-New tickets bought after a Band cancels from an event will be final sale per usual, unless another Band is dropped or cancels that joined the event previously, or some other event change occurs that renders tickets available for refund (see below).
+1) If a band is dropped by the Host or cancels, all tickets purchased after that band originally joined the event become refundable.
+Tickets purchased before the band joined remain final sale.
+New tickets purchased after the cancellation are also final sale unless another qualifying change occurs.
 Live Industry Radio reserves the right to postpone the ticket money transfer to Hosts (which normally happens on the 7th day after the event) and apply other protective measures for the benefit of Fans, as per our Terms of Use.

 2) If a Host changes the Public Event date, or the location of the event, or postpones the event (temporarily removes the event date), then all previously bought tickets are made available for refund.
-Tickets bought after the event change will be final sale per usual (not be available for refund), unless another similar change occures.
+Tickets bought after the event change will be final sale per usual (not be available for refund), unless another similar change occurs.
 Tickets available for refund can be refunded at any time prior to the event, and for six days after the event (if not scanned at the event to access the event), up until the ticket sales money is transferred to the Host on the seventh day after the event.
 Tickets that are available for refund can still be used to access the event normally (you can still use tickets to go to the event even though they are available for refund).
 If the event is cancelled, then all tickets are refunded automatically.
 Updates via email will be sent to all ticket buyers after any changes to an event are made that renders tickets available for refund, such as a band cancel, location change or date change.
 An email will also be sent to ticket buyers when new Bands are added to the event (which does not make any tickets refundable).

 Host Policies